• Skip to primary navigation

 Instructions

-4. Add condensed milk and mix properly and cook for 6-7 minutes.
+• Add condensed milk and stir well, cooking for an additional 6-7 minutes.

 Notes